mathematicalthinking/encompass/UPGRADE_NOTES.md

 - Be careful around the use of objects that are being tracked.
 One must be careful to update their references so that they are reactive.
 Just setting a property won't be enough unless you use TrackedObject from tracked-built-ins.
 - The error "Error while processing route: assignments.new Assertion Failed: Expected hash or Mixin instance, got [object Function]" was just caused by a syntax error in a model.
 The assertion failed because when hydrating a model, trying get all the documents from the store in that model failed.
 - Not really a gotcha, just something about Ember.
 If there is an async relationship in the route when the model is being put together, there are cases where you'll need to `await` a property access to ensure that the value has arrived.
+- a gotcha related to above: 'hash' waits for the resolution of regular Promises but not Ember ProxyPromises.
+Thus, if there's an async relationship in a model, if you use dot notation you must wait for that access to fully resolve (i.e., use await). 'hash' will not wait for that type of Promise.
+You'll see this via an error message such as:

+`Error while processing route: problems.problem.index Assertion Failed: You attempted to access the recommendedProblems property (of <(unknown):ember236>).
+Since Ember 3.1, this is usually fine as you no longer need to use .get() to access computed properties.
+However, in this case, the object in question is a special kind of Ember object (a proxy).
+Therefore, it is still necessary to use .get('recommendedProblems') in this case.`

+- related to above, in components, dot notation might result in a PromiseProxy.
+However, if it's used in a template, Ember will re-render once the value is fully resolved, so you don't have to worry about it.
+However, if you are using the value in js, such as wanting to loop over an array, you need to use await.
+(Of course, if you are just defining a convenience get that uses dot notiation for use by a template, you don't have to await.)

 # Current Progress